cespedes/jupiter/README.md

 same data are identical, so duplicate data is easily identified and the data block is stored only once.

-Jupiter is heavily inspired by Venti, designed and implemented at Bell Labs for the Plan 9 distribution.
+Jupiter is heavily inspired by Venti, a network storage system designed and implemented at Bell Labs for the Plan 9 distribution.

 Details
 -------